aya1e1/COMP208-Real-Time-Football-Match-Tracking-and-Alert-System/README.md

 ## Features

-- Live match scores updated every 30 seconds
 - Match event timelines for goals, cards, and substitutions
-- Premier League standings table
+- League standing tables
+- Team statistics
-- User accounts with personalised team alerts
+- User accounts with the ability to favoruite teams
-- Player and team statistics
-- SQLite-backed API caching to stay within rate limits
+- Voting on fixture events
+- Caching of data fetched from the exterrnal API

 ## Quick Start